 Students' Health Service

-We offer a full NHS GP service for University students and their dependants.
+We offer a full NHS GP service for University students and their families

 Below is a common selection of questions that patients are asking.

-- We not be fitting coils for the moment.
+- We are not fitting coils for the moment.
 If you require a prescription for contraception then please contact us.
 We will also not be removing coils unless there is a significant problem.